 Experts Provide Guidelines for Women Trying to Conceive

 Did you know that 1 in every 8 couples struggles with getting pregnant or carrying a baby to term?
 Sobering statistics.
-While most everything else may seem out of their control on the ride to pregnancy, there are some things you can control.
+While most everything else may seem out of their control on the ride to pregnancy, there are some tips for improving your fertility.
 For example: How you prepare or what you put in your body.

 While the research is still evolving, there are promising findings from current data that point in the direction of small, manageable dietary and lifestyle changes to help promote fertility for both men and women.